“Do not think that I came to bring peace on earth. I did not come to bring peace but a sword.”

 No one engaged in warfare entangles himself with the affairs of this life, that he may please him who enlisted him as a soldier.

 2 Timothy 2:4 (NKJV)

 Staying focused on our calling as soldiers in God’s kingdom against the kingdom of darkness is also essential if we are going to be effective in spiritual warfare.
 The devil and his helpers will do their best to distract us with worldly matters and activities to trap us in their web of lies and deception to the point that we lose our concentration and ability to respond appropriately when attacks are launched against us.
-To please our Most High God and be ready to fight the spiritual battles that come our way, we must avoid sinful behavior and people who directly or indirectly discourage us from following Jesus’ example.
-During spiritual warfare we can never drop our spiritual weapons, and we must avoid the temptation to run away—going AWOL—in the same manner that a member of the armed forces is absent from his or her place of assignment without official permission.
-We must carry on to the best of our ability using the weapons that the Most High God has provided for us and continue to fight the good fight to the very end.
+To please our Most High God and be ready to fight the spiritual battles that come our way, we must not participate in sinful behavior and we must avoid people who directly or indirectly discourage us from following Jesus’ example.
+During spiritual warfare we can never drop our spiritual weapons, and we must resist the temptation to run away—going AWOL—in the same manner that a member of the armed forces is absent from his or her place of assignment without official permission.
+We must carry on to the best of our ability using the weapons that the Most High God has provided for us and continue to fight the good fight of faith to the very end.
 Carry on, soldier!
-The victory celebration will be glorious when we meet the Lord face to face.
+The victory celebration will be glorious when we meet the Lord face to face in Heaven.